Provably Fair Crypto and Bitcoin Blackjack

 Are there different types of blockchains?

-There are actually several various types of blockchains, most of which have been created to expand the original Bitcoin blockchain.
-The Ethereum blockchain built for online distribution of ether tokens is another very common blockchain.
+Currently there are several different types of blockchains, which were mostly developed to improve the original bitcoin blockchain.
+Another very popular blockchain is the Ethereum blockchain developed to exchange ether tokens online.
 Ethereum blockchain is more energy efficient, allows smart contracts (transfer of currency only under certain conditions) and also uses proof-of-stake rather than proof-of-work protocols to validate transactions.

-Typically, technological development continues with a relatively small number of experimenters and then expands on this understanding to generate greater numbers of goods.
-Researchers look at existing economic processes and try to find a way to improve the process.
-Bitcoin mining and lending services are examples of a current economic mechanism where individuals borrow bitcoin, swap it for fiat money, and then lend it back to the borrower.
+Technological research usually starts with a very small number of experimenters and then builds upon this knowledge to produce larger quantities of the products.
+Researchers look at current economic systems and aim to find a way to strengthen the system.
+Examples of an existing economic process are bitcoin mining and lending services where people borrow bitcoin, exchange it for fiat currency and then lend it back to the borrower.
 Such processes are cost-effective and have been validated in different industries.
-Some researchers question these existing processes because they do not have enough transparency or efficient mechanisms to identify if the transactions were honest or not.
-Some researchers are beginning to develop a new economic model that enables them to discover this efficiency.
+These current systems are criticized by some analysts because they do not have adequate oversight or reliable measures to identify whether or not the transactions were honest.
+Some researchers start with building a new economic model that allows them to find this efficiency.

 The space for economic theories and models is already very broad within these very small groups of researchers.
 In the field of cryptography, very successful cryptocurrency designs were based on economics and mathematical models, which were not only free, but also allowed users to achieve trustless transactions without intermediaries.
 Examples of cryptographic protocols are the zero-knowledge proofs to secure communications, public-key algorithms to prove ownership of digital objects (like real-estate certificates, tickets to concerts etc.), the ShapeShift protocol to swap assets without going through a centralized exchange and the ephemeral addresses to send emails anonymously.

-Different blockchain forms are made up of various blocks.
+Different types of blockchain are made up of different blocks.
 The next block, Block S — where Bitcoin transactions are sent — is generally referred to as the ‘first’ block.
 After it, other blocks become more and more difficult to process.

-Theoretically, a single computer can do it using their one and only processing unit (CPU).
-According to a report by Guardian, in 2014, all the computing power was used to mine 1,400 bitcoin, which was worth $2.2 million at the time.
+Theoretically, with their one and only processing unit, a single computer will do so (CPU).
+According to a Guardian article, all of the computing power was used to mine 1,400 bitcoins in 2014, which at the time was worth $2.2 million.

-On average, however a single bitcoin mining rig consumes a large amount of electricity, with the highest power demand in the United States at 2.07 million kilowatt hours per year.
+However, on an average, a single bitcoin mining rig uses a huge amount of electricity, with the United States having the highest power usage at 2.07 million kilowatt hours per year.
 To cut the cost of mining, electricity use is much lower in China (1.1 million kilowatt hours per year) than in the US (1.5 million kilowatt hours per year).